al1brn/geonodes/generation/docgen/doc/section.md

 Parse comment to extract information

-substitution texthis method extract information embbeded in the comment and returns the cleaned text. substitution texthe default implementation apply the hooks
+This method extract information embbeded in the comment and returns the cleaned text.
+The default implementation apply the hooks